kushaldas/pym/docs/modules.rst

 TAB completion in your Python interpreter
 ==========================================

-First create a file as *~/.pythonrc* and include the following in that file
+First create a file as *~/.pythonrc* and include the following in that file:

 ::